How can capacity in debt collection be increased?

 Recruit

-It may be the right decision to grow your collections personnel before you become overextended and customer support levels suffer.
+It may be the right decision to grow your collections team before you become overextended and customer support levels suffer.
 Investing in new team members who can hopefully commit to years of service, secures your team for the future.
-However, this is an expensive option and one that takes time and resources.
+But, this is an expensive option and one that takes time and resources.
 You may not see the full benefits in time to solve your current capacity issues.

 Outsource